Skip to main content

 2 mentions Positive Neutral Negative

-The monetization is perceived as poorly optimized and somewhat like a quick cash grab, lacking depth and variety.
-Users feel it is under-developed, missing key features such as market statistics, promotions, special events, and advertisements that could enhance the experience.
+The monetization aspect is poorly optimized and comes across as a quick cash grab, lacking depth and variety.
+It feels under-developed, with limited features like market statistics, promotions, and special events that could enhance the experience.

 • “Very badly optimized and feels like a quick cash grab.”